List of sauropod species: Scope

-For historical value, this list includes every sauropod species that has ever been formally named, regardless of whether the species is currently considered to be valid.
+For historical value, this list includes every sauropod species that has been formally named, regardless of whether the species is currently considered to be valid.
 Invalid species (i.e., species that are regarded as dubious or as a junior synonym of another species) are given a darker gray background.

 The precise definition of Sauropoda is disputed.
 One proposed dividing line is to consider as sauropods all species more closely related to derived sauropods than Melanorosaurus, one of the most sauropod-like taxa historically classified as a "prosauropod".
 The other is to exclude from Sauropoda any species more distantly related to derived sauropods than Vulcanodon, one of the earliest and most basal taxa historically accepted as a sauropod.
 This leaves an interval of species more closely related to derived sauropods than Melanorosaurus but not so closely as Vulcanodon that are sauropods under one definition but not the other.
 Many characteristics of sauropods, such as opisthocoelous cervical vertebrae and columnar limbs, evolved within this transitional region, so that species within it may exhibit a combination of characteristics regarded as sauropod-like or non-sauropod-like.

 For the purposes of this list, species whose phylogenetic position may fall within the interval between Melanorosaurus and Vulcanodon, or whose status as a sauropod is otherwise regarded as uncertain, are listed separately from unambiguous sauropods.

 The third section of this list covers species that were once classified as sauropods, but have been reidentified as belonging to other groups.

 The fourth section of this list covers informally named sauropod species.